Risks Of Money Market Accounts

 MMAs may not keep up with inflation, reducing the actual value of savings over time.
 If inflation rises faster than MMA interest rates, purchasing power declines.

-Factors like central bank policies, supply chain disruptions, and increasing costs of goods contribute to this risk, which can affect financial security in the long term.
+Factors such as central bank policies, supply chain disruptions, and rising costs of goods contribute to this risk, which can affect long-term financial security.

 Prevention Tips

-To combat inflation risk, diversify with inflation-resistant assets like stocks, Treasury Inflation-Protected Securities (TIPS), or real estate.
+To mitigate inflation risk, diversify into inflation-resistant assets such as stocks, Treasury Inflation-Protected Securities (TIPS), or real estate.

 For better growth, consider high-yield savings accounts or dividends.
 Review your portfolio regularly to ensure competitive returns and maintain its real value against inflation.